 Hi everyone, today I would like to show you my inspiration for the Lindy’s Stamp Gang September Color Challenge mood board.
-The purple gray colour made me think of elephant’s, so I decided to arrange my card around an elephant stamp that I have in my stash.

-And that’s it for today’s fun card project!
+Ant that is it for today’s fun card project!
 I wish you a creative day!

 Magical Shaker: Polka Purple